How to Spot a Vacation Rental Scam

 Looking forward to a much-needed vacation is one of life’s simple pleasures.
 It’s fun to look at all the rental properties available.
-What you may not know is that not all the listings or rental agents may be real.
+What you may not know is that not all the listings or rental agents are as legitimate as they may seem.
 Here are some red flags to help you spot the frauds.

 Things You Should Know

-Fraudsters are crafty, creating fake websites and ads for properties that don’t exist.
-They’ll even promise military discounts and other incentives to lure people in.
+Fraudsters can be crafty, creating fake websites and ads for properties that don’t exist.
+They’ll often promise military discounts and other incentives to lure people in.
 Some scammers steal real ads, changing the email address or contact information and then posting them on a different website.
 Others boldly pose as rental agents, using stolen keys to gain access to properties.
-And, still others offer properties for rent that have already been rented to others.
+And still others offer properties for rent that have already been rented.

-Their favorite places to operate also include vacation rental platforms like Airbnb or Vrbo.
-Some of the problems travelers have reported include:
+Their favorite places to operate include vacation rental platforms like Airbnb or Vrbo.
+Travelers have reported problems like:

-- getting a last-minute notice of a problem and offer of an alternative property the host owns—which turned out to be in terrible condition
+- Getting a last-minute notice of a problem and offer of an alternative property the host owns—which turns out to be in terrible condition

 Things You Can Do to Protect Yourself

 Now that you’re armed with information on some of these scammers’ favorite ploys, you can protect yourself.
 As a general rule, while you’re evaluating your choices, be wary of options that seem too good to be true.
 Here are more tips:

 - Make sure there are more ways to contact the owner or agent than just email.